vmware-tanzu/velero/site/README-JEKYLL.md

    ```

 1. In `site/_config.yml`, under the `defaults` field, add an entry for the new version just under `master` by copying the most recent version's entry and updating the version numbers.

-1. Also in `site/_config.yml`, update the `latest` field to have the new version number as its value.

-1. Also in `site/_config.yml`, add the new version to the `versions` field, just under `- master`.

-1. In `site/_data/`, create a new table of contents file by copying `master-toc.yml` to `vX-Y-Z.yml` and editing as needed.

-1. In `site/_data/toc-mapping.yml`, add an entry for the new version just under `master` by copying the most recent version's entry and updating the key and value.